 But what will air travelers do with this data, which will be reported on the DOT website monthly?
 Oddly, not much.
 That’s because performance is only part of the booking decision.
 Price, convenience and customer service are also key considerations.

 Yes, service.
 Diane Schenker, a project manager for the state of Alaska, says she loves to fly on a small carrier called Ravn.
 Its flights are often delayed, and she sometimes must trudge in subzero temperatures to board her plane.
 But she’s exempt from TSA screening because of the airline’s size, and, as a bonus, the service is friendly, and they dole out cookies in-flight.

 “I could not care less about Ravn’s timeliness,” she says.
 “They are pleasant, not abusive, and flying with them has made travel once again the TSA-free pleasure that it used to be.”

+Do you ever wonder what other secrets airlines are keeping from you?
 Of course, reporting the performance of smaller airlines is important.
 But not as important as prompt and courteous service.

 Wouldn’t it be great if they could regulate that?